busycaesar/To_Do_List/README.md

 # To Do List

-This is a To Do List Web Application.
+## This is a To Do List Web Application.
 This application can add a todo task/s along with its description, strike the task whenever complete and also delete it when not required.

-The main focus while making this application was to learn AngularJS; therefore, there is lack of designing or planning.
+## Developed this to learn Angular.js.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.